freenas/freenas-docs/userguide/install.rst

 .. note:: %brand% requires 64-bit hardware.

 The download page contains an *.iso* file.
-This is a bootable installer that can be written to a |usb-stick| or CD described in :ref:`Preparing the Media`.
+This is a bootable installer that can be written to a |usb-stick| or CD as described in :ref:`Preparing the Media`.

 .. index:: Checksum